The Top 5 Ways to Avoid Getting Burned by a Web Developer

 4. “I’ve been e-lanced.”

 E-lance is a great tool, especially for small projects that don’t require any information beyond the initial proposal.
-However, it can be an achilles heal for many web development projects.
+However, it can be an achilles heel for many web development projects.

 “They finish, we pay, the site breaks down, and they’ve yet to return an email.”